Brand New Colors Start with Systems Grounding →

 Operating Thesis

 The governing logic — what you protect, what you refuse, what the business must never trade away.
 Not a mission statement.
-A statement of structural reality, written in present tense, with no abstract words that don’t have mechanisms behind them.
+A statement of structural reality, written in present tense.

 02 — Economic Engine Map